 (iii) Satisfy the following capitalization requirements:

-(1) Pursuant to Sections 12.1 and 12.1.1, the prospective or existing Market Participant or its guarantor must have at least $1 million in Tangible Net Worth or $10 million in total assets, or post Financial Security using one or more of the forms specified in Section 12.2 (a) through (e) in the amounts set forth below.
+(1) Pursuant to Sections 12.1 and 12.1.1, the prospective or existing Market Participant or its guarantor must have at least $1 million in Tangible Net Worth or $10 million in total assets, or post Financial Security using one or more of the forms specified in Section 12.2 in the amounts set forth below.
 In the event the prospective or existing Market Participant must post Financial Security, that financial security will not be added to Market Participant’s Aggregate Credit Limit and, therefore, cannot be used to meet Market Participant’s minimum credit requirements to participate in a Congestion Revenue Rights auction or to offset any market obligations as reflected in Market Participant’s Estimated Aggregate Liability.
 However, all Financial Security in any form may be used to satisfy any financial obligation of the Market Participant.

 * * * * *